chnm/model-articles/content/articles/blocknewman.md

 {{% notation title="More Abstract Research" %}}
 I would love to see a study of how women's, gender, and sexuality histories are described in more recent abstracts.
-Anecdotally, it also seems that more historical publications are requiring abstracts, so it would be enlightening to analyze author-produced abstracts and see how they might compare to database-produced ones.
+Anecdotally, it seems that more historical publications are requiring abstracts, so it would be enlightening to analyze author-produced abstracts to see how they might compare to database-produced ones.
 {{% /notation %}}